AlexKlein/dbt_based_data_processing/readme.md

 - **dbt_project.yml**: Configures dbt project settings, model paths, and schema naming conventions based on the environment (`prod` or `dev`).
 - **profiles.yml**: Defines connection settings for different environments, pointing to the PostgreSQL instance.
+- **schema.yml**: Defines the structure and data integrity tests for models in the dbt project.
 - **generate_schema_name.sql (macro)**: A dbt macro used to dynamically generate schema names based on the environment and custom logic.

 ### Documentation Generation (`dbt_docs_generation`)

-A DAG that generates dbt documentation and serves it on [this host](http://localhost:8081) for easy access and review.
-It takes really long time to build the web-server.
+A DAG that generates dbt documentation and serves it on [this host](http://localhost:8081) (if add `dbt docs serve --port 8081` command) for easy access and review.
 After running the `dbt_docs_generation` DAG, dbt documentation will be providing a comprehensive overview of the dbt models, their relationships, and transformations.
+Anyway, users can access the generated documentation locally by opening the [index.html](./project/dbt/target/index.html) file in their browser to view the documentation without the need for a server.

 - **DAG ID:** `dbt_docs_generation`
 - **Schedule:** Only manual trigger.